Floral room decor ideas – 22 ways to decorate with this springtime favorite

 Bold, dramatic blooms are having a moment.
 Bring them into the 21st century by pairing ornate floral curtains with a pastel dining room color scheme.

 ‘Maximalism is all well and good but here at Linwood we like to take a calmer approach.
 Just look at how beautiful this floral fabric looks set against this simple backdrop.
 No pattern on pattern fighting for attention; we all know who the star of the show in this room is,’ says the design team at Linwood

 How can I decorate with dark florals?

-It is easier than you think to decorate with dark florals in the home.
+‘Recently we’ve seen a real shift from greys and minimal uses of color to the desire for dark grounds and multicolored pattern – the perfect tonic for lifting the spirits and creating a more individual style,’ says Rebecca Craig, head of design at Sanderson.
 Celebrate exuberant floral prints in lush color combinations.
-'In particular florals take a moodier turn across fabric design, with a fixation on dark heritage blooms that create an air of faded grandeur.
+'In particular, florals take a moodier turn across fabric design, with a fixation on dark heritage blooms that create an air of faded grandeur.